gearglow/ReptiliaWithATwist/The List.md

 Robbie popped the two of them to Hermione's doorstep.
 Elysia wasn't sure how Robbie knew where it was -- she hadn't even seen him check a map.
 And yet here they were.

 Robbie had shifted into his human form again, and Elysia was back in the androgynous look she'd left Gringotts in yesterday.
 They were both dressed in the same outfits as yesterday -- jeans, t-shirts, and the dragonhide boots and jackets (Robbie had laid claim on the Hebridean Black, while Elysia preferred the Ukrainian Ironbelly).
-Elysia wore a heather-grey v-neck, but Robbie's t-shirt said "Frankie Says Relax" in big letters across the chest.
+Elysia wore a plain heather-grey v-neck, but Robbie's t-shirt said "Frankie Says Relax" in big letters across the chest.

 The door burst open at Elysia's knock.
 "Harry!"
 Hermione flew at her, engulfing her in a classic Hermione-hug.
 It struck Elysia then just how off-kilter she always felt over the summer, because all of a sudden, *she didn't.*